johkla/johkla.github.io/how-it-all-began.md

 a book is a conversation with the reader. i learned that by writing a book and it being published and read. i learned that from the readers of i am here who wrote to me or spoke to me about it. the process of writing and being read are inextricably entangled. publishing a book or publishing your writing in a different way, on the internet, or in a zine, creates the possibility of being read.

-today the times published a picture that i haven't seen before. looking at this picture a journalist (...) wrote :
+today the times published a picture i haven't seen before. looking at it, a journalist, Feargal Keane wrote in the Daily Mail :

-> ...
+> She is around 14 [sic] years of age and looking directly into the camera.
+The girl has only recently arrived at the camp.
+On her lower lip there is a cut.
+Her eyes stare directly into the lens and the fear transmits itself across the decades.

-but mr.keane you are mistaken. czesława kwoka is not looking directly at the camera. she is deliberately, defiantly, *not* looking at it. even this, perhaps her last act of defiance, of her agency, is being taken away from her by such an interpretation. let us celebrate this ... her statement. i hear you czesława kwoka. i see you.
+But Mr.Keane you are mistaken.
+Czesława Kwoka is not looking directly into the camera.
+She is deliberately, defiantly, *not* looking at it.
+She is not afraid but proud.
+Even this, perhaps her last act of agency, is being taken away from her by such an interpretation.
+Let us celebrate this ... her statement.
+I hear you Czesława Kwoka.
+I see you.

 ![Czesława Kwoka 1928—1943](http://johannesk.com.s3.amazonaws.com/2019/Czes%C5%82awa-Kwoka.jpg)

-i had the realisation that my work with people who are suffering began long before i started working in a hospital. my compassion was awakened by portraits such as these and by the statement that poetry was impossible after auschwitz. i remember where i was when my friend told me this. he didn't know who said it, but he was surprised that i'd never heard it. it hit me like a bolt of lightening. i stood in the carpark of the art school in the hot sun and i didn't get into my car.
+i had the realisation that my work with people who are suffering began long before i started working in a hospital. my compassion was awakened by portraits such as these and by the idea that poetry was impossible after auschwitz. i remember where i was when my friend told me this. he didn't know who said it, but he was surprised that i'd never heard it. it hit me like a bolt of lightening. i stood in the carpark of the art school in the hot sun and i didn't get into my car.

 come on, my friend, who was in the car already, said. let's go!
 i got into the car.